-There are numerous reasons why wet blasting is becoming more favourable over dry blasting and this is primarily because of it’s two key features; firstly, the finish is achieved by flow of water borne abrasive – not by impact, and secondly because it is a dust free process.
+Wet blasting can also be known as vapor blasting, slurry blasting and liquid honing.
+There are numerous reasons why wet blasting is becoming more favourable over dry blasting and this is primarily because of its two key features; firstly, the finish is achieved by the flow of water borne abrasive – not by impact, and secondly because it is a dust-free process.

 Wet blasting is a less aggressive form of blasting in comparison to dry blasting, working just as effectively.
 The ricochet of media is reduced due to the cushioning effect created from the water acting as a lubricant between the media and the component surface.
 As a result, the angle of the media is changed, producing a lapping effect travelling across the surface, resulting in an even satin/ polished finish.

 The illustrations below show the different processes of grit, bead and wetblasting.

 Diagram1 Diagram 2 Diagram 3